victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

     .withPatternPropertiesResolver(method -> method.getType().isInstanceOf(StringMap.class)
             ?
 Collections.singletonMap("^txt_", String.class) : null);
 ```

-`withPatternPropertiesResolver()` is expecting a `Map` of regular expressions to their corresponding allowed types to be returned based on a given `TypeScope`/`FieldScope`/`MethodScope` – the first non-`null` value will be applied; the regular expression will be included as keys in the `"patternProperties"` attribute with a schema representing the mapped type as the corresponding values.
+Each regular expression will be included as key in the `"patternProperties"` attribute with a schema representing the mapped type as the corresponding value.

+> Option 2: specify explicit subschema

+Another version of the `withPatternPropertiesResolver()` is expecting a `Map` with each value being a `JsonNode` (e.g., `ObjectNode`) representing the respective desired subschema.
+In this case, both the `TypeScope`/`FieldScope`/`MethodScope` and the overall generation context are being provided as input parameters.

+> The generation of the subschema could look similar to the example given for the `"additionalProperties"` attribute above.

+The usage of the `FieldScope`/`MethodScope` potentially via `asFakeContainerItemScope()` has the advantage of allowing the consideration of annotations on generic parameters, such as the one on `Map<String, @Min(10) Integer>` when that is the declared type of a field/method.

 ## `"minLength"` Keyword
 ```java